[...] My answers are here. [...]

 Which Locations?

 Write what you know, so I set mine in fictional towns in suburban Victoria, Australia.
 That said, parts of Shift are set in Melbourne, Healesville and Nunawading, which are real places.
 For Bloodroot I made up a suburb because I linked a character to its made-up history.
-My zombie novel is set in a different fictional suburb.
+As for my futuristic YA…that’s a secret for now π

 Which Ethnicities?